voostindie/vincents-productivity-suite-for-alfred/README.md

     - Show the name of the area (or a nice label) in BitBar
     - Change the desktop wallpaper
 - Create a new notes according to a template in iA Writer
+- Browse documents in Alfred
+- Browse reference material in Alfred
 - Select a note and:
     - Open it in iA Writer for editing
     - Open it in Marked 2 for viewing